Australian Citizenship Test in Your Language: Free Study Guide for 13 Communities

 - The values questions are the hardest part for many people.
 Read more about how they work in our values questions guide.

-Practice in Your Language — Free
+Practise in Your Language, Free

 Download the app and switch to your language in settings.
 All 280 questions, 16 mock exams, and the full study guide are available in 13 languages.